 - Preheat the oven to 325°F, and line a baking sheet with parchment paper or a silicone baking mat.

-- Drop the cookie dough into 15 rounded scoops onto the prepared sheet, and flatten to about half of their original height using a small spatula.
+- Drop the cookie dough into 15 rounded scoops onto the prepared sheet, and flatten to ⅜" tall using a small spatula.
 Bake at 325°F for 11-14 minutes.
-Cool on the pan for 10 minutes before transferring to a wire rack.
+Cool on the pan for 10 minutes before transferring to a wire rack to cool completely.

 I just made these cookies to give to a friend when I realized I had no sugar left!
 Thank you, they turned out very well and taste delicious!